CharlesJUDITH/database-observability-toolkit/README.md

 # database-observability-toolkit

-This Github project should help you to make your database service observable for you and for your users.
+This Github project should help you to make your database service observable.

-This page is currently in WIP (Work In Progress)
+This page is currently in WIP (Work In Progress).

 ## The USE method

-The USE method was intriduced by Brendan Gregg.
+The USE method was introduced by Brendan Gregg.

-Utilization:
+    Utilization: disk,CPU usage …
-Saturation:
+    Saturation: disk I/O, ...
-Errors:
+    Errors: network interface errors, ...

 Great example when applied to resources like host CPU & Memory, or caches.

 ## The RED method
-The RED method was introduced byt Tom Wilkie.
+The RED method was introduced by Tom Wilkie.
 It's a subset of “The Four Golden Signals” that’s focused on micro-service architectures and which includes these metrics:

     Rate: the number of requests our service is serving per second;